Applies To: Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

 Beginning with Windows 8, a Trusted Platform Module (TPM) can be used to secure a certificate's private key.
 The Microsoft Platform Crypto Provider Key Storage Provider (KSP) enables this feature.
 There were two concerns with the implementation:

-There was no guarantee that the key is actually protected by a TPM (someone can easily spoof a software KSP as a TPM KSP with local administrator credentials).
+There was no guarantee that a key is actually protected by a TPM (someone can easily spoof a software KSP as a TPM KSP with local administrator credentials).

 It was not possible to limit the list of TPMs that are allowed to protect enterprise issued certificates (in the event that the PKI Administrator wants to control the types of devices that can be used to obtain certificates in the environment).